aaron-grau/curic/javascript/projects/hanoi_jquery/README.md

 [hanoi-node]: https://www.github.com/appacademy/curriculum/tree/master/javascript/projects/hanoi_node/solution.zip

-Download the Download the [skeleton][skeleton].
+Download the [skeleton][skeleton].
 Set up the directory structure as
 before: make `css`, `html` and `js` directories.
 Remember to load all the relevant CSS and JQuery in your `index.html`.
 Move the provided 'main.js' file in your 'js' directory.
 Download the [hanoi_node solution][hanoi-node] (`View